How to bet on The Kentucky Derby

 If your horse wins and you have an each-way bet placed, then you will get the money from both the win part and the place part of the bet.
 However, if your horse only places, then you won’t receive a pay-out for your horse winning.

-For first-time customers, you should also bear in mind that when you put your stake on this bet, it will be doubled when you go to pay it, which can be quite a nasty surprise if you weren’t expecting it.
+For first-time bettors, you should also bear in mind that when you place the bet, your stake will be doubled.

 A straight forecast bet or an ‘exacta’ as it is called in The States is when you predict which horses will finish first and second, in the correct order.

-A tricast bet, or a trifecta, is essentially the same bet as a straight forecast, only this time, you will also attempt to pick which horse finishes in third place as well.
+Tricast: A tricast bet, or a trifecta, is essentially the same bet as a straight forecast, only this time you will also attempt to pick which horse finishes in third place as well.

-Needless to say, this bet is even more difficult and tends to only be placed by either really brave punters, or really experienced and knowledgeable ones.
+This bet is even more difficult and tends to only be placed by either really brave bettors, or really experienced and knowledgeable ones.

 The Kentucky Derby is one of the most unique and exciting sports races in the world and as such, picking a winner for the race can be extremely tricky.

-The race features 20 runners which is the largest of any race in the United States, meaning that you do have the option of playing around and putting on multiple bets for the race.
-Each way bets are always advised in the race, as predicting an out and out winner can prove to be quite difficult.
+The race features 20 runners which is the largest of any race in the United States, meaning that you do have the option of putting on multiple bets for the race.
+Each way bets are always advised in this race, as predicting an out and out winner can prove to be quite difficult.

 Qualification for the Kentucky Derby is notoriously difficult, with the annual road to The Kentucky Derby featuring around 46 races on average.
-This long process does provide punters with plenty of previous races to analyse and pick apart, though, it is worth remembering that the Derby is an incredible unique race and a lot of horses may not have run such a track before.
+This long process does provide bettors with lots of previous races to analyse and pick apart, although it is worth remembering that the Derby is an incredible unique race and a lot of horses may not have run such a track before.